Measuring Fingerprints of Web-filtered Text Datasets and Fingerprint Propagation Through Training: Related work

 \section{Related work}

-This work is inspired by~\citet{torralba_UnbiasedLookDataset_2011}'s dataset classification experiment for vision datasets and \citet{liu_DecadeBattleDataset_2024}'s recent work that revisited the dataset classification experiment in the context of modern large scale dataset. \citet{liu_DecadeBattleDataset_2024} found, similar as we find for language datasets, that images from the large scale and diverse computer vision datasets YFCC~\cite{thomee_YFCC100MNewData_2016}, CC~\cite{changpinyo_Conceptual12MPushing_2021}, and DataComp~\cite{gadre_DataCompSearchNext_2023} can be accurately classified as belonging to one of those datasets.
+This work is inspired by~\citet{torralba_UnbiasedLookDataset_2011}'s dataset classification experiment for vision datasets and \citet{liu_DecadeBattleDataset_2024}'s recent work that revisited the dataset classification experiment in the context of modern large scale dataset. \citet{liu_DecadeBattleDataset_2024} found, similar as we find for language datasets, that images from the large scale and diverse computer vision datasets YFCC~\cite{thomee_YFCC100MNewData_2016}, CC~\cite{changpinyo_Conceptual12MPushing_2021}, and DataComp~\cite{gadre_DataCompSearchNext_2023} can be accurately classified as belonging to one of those datasets. \citet{zengyin2024bias} extended \citet{liu_DecadeBattleDataset_2024}'s work, and explored the specific forms of fingerprints present in large-scale vision datasets by performing classification experiments on various transformations of the original datasets.
+In our work, we identify fingerprints for text datasets, study their origin, propagation, and implications.

 A variety of works study the problem of classifying LLM generated text. \cite{hans_SpottingLLMsBinoculars_2024} and many phrase this as a classification problem~\cite{solaiman_ReleaseStrategiesSocial_2019,tian_MultiscalePositiveUnlabeledDetection_2024,hu_RADARRobustAIText_2023}. \citet{guo_HowCloseChatGPT_2023} demonstrate that ChatGPT generated answers can be well distinguished from human answers by a classifier, if the text is sufficiently long.
 In this work we focus on distinguishing popular pretraining text datasets with a classifier, not AI vs human generated text.